Prologue

 “Hey,” I respond, unable to contain my silly grin.

 Being snuggled up to Luke is an odd juxtaposition.
-It gives me a sense of peace, yet fuels me with fire at the same time.
+It gives me a sense of peace yet fuels me with fire at the same time.
 I can’t concentrate on the blaring music or anything else when I’m this close to him.
 The only thing I can think of is straddling him in this crazy, neon-pink hand chair, grabbing his long, thick hair, and covering his lips with mine.
-Instead, I lean my head back, so it’s resting on his shoulder.
+Instead, I lean my head back so it rests on his shoulder.

 “Are you drunk?” he asks, squinting at me as though he can read the level of intoxication on my face.